On November 6, Republican candidate Donald Trump defeated Democratic opponent Kamala Harris to win the US presidency.

 Will global GDP be affected?

 “To me, the most beautiful word in the dictionary is tariff.
-That’s my favorite word,” Trump said in an interview with Bloomberg at the Economic Club of Chicago.
+That’s my favorite word,” Mr. Trump said in an interview with Bloomberg at the Economic Club of Chicago.

 Globally, such tariffs could hurt overall economic growth, sparking retaliation from trading partners.

 UBS estimates that a 60% tariff on imports from China and 10% on imports from the rest of the world would reduce global growth by 1% in 2026.
-Based on current trends, that would be equivalent to 30% of the world's GDP growth rate.
+Based on current trends, this would be equivalent to 30% of the world's GDP growth rate.

 The International Monetary Fund (IMF) also sees the risk of a global GDP decline if import tariffs are raised worldwide.
 According to a mid-October report by credit rating agency Fitch, a second term for Mr. Trump could drag down the GDP of some Asian countries that export heavily to the US.